 Prepare ahead of time.
 Don’t waste your cleaning time searching for a needed cleaning solution only to realize you are out of floor cleaner or that your vacuum is clogged.
 Get all of your cleaning solutions, supplies and equipment sorted and ready to go.
 If you need to buy something, do it right away.
 Do you need air filters, batteries or lightbulbs?

 I think we all deserve some new cleaning products when spring cleaning.
 I adore the Mrs. Meyers lilac-scented products whenever they are available.
 I also love the peony scent.
 New seasonal scents include fresh cut grass and daisy.

 Shop the Mrs. Meyer’s Spring Seasonal Scents Collection and receive a Free Gift with your first purchase.
 Click here.

 When it’s time to clean, stay focused and work steadily.
 Put on some music or a podcast.
 Consider donning an apron to protect your clothes.
 Set a timer and allow a few minutes to put away cleaning supplies at the end of your cleaning session.

 Keep in mind that the world doesn’t stop during spring cleaning.
 Your family probably still expects dinner.
 I know, I know.
 Put something in the crockpot on heavy cleaning days or plan something very simple with minimal cleanup.

 Finally, consider finding some moral support.
 Do you have a friend who is also spring cleaning?
 Maybe you can check in with one another to brag about what you’ve accomplished or moan about what’s still on the list.
-Or consider joining my Facebook group, Make Over Your Life With Dee.
-We are doing a spring cleaning challenge for the month of March and I’d love to have you join us.
+Or consider joining my Facebook group, Life With Dee (formerly Make Over Your Life With Dee).
+We do spring cleaning challenges some years, as well as other challenges throughout the year.
+I’d love to have you join us.